Derek Winnert

 1

-Director Robert Florey’s vintage 1932 Universal Studios horror movie stars the studio’s great horror icon Bela Lugosi as a mad doctor called Dr Mirakle.
-After Dracula, Dr Mirakle is one of Lugosi’s most important and iconic other turns in the movies.
+Director Robert Florey’s vintage 1932 American Universal Pictures horror movie Murders in the Rue Morgue stars the studio’s great horror icon Bela Lugosi as a mad doctor called Dr Mirakle.
+After playing the Count in the 1931 Dracula, Dr Mirakle is one of Lugosi’s most important and iconic other turns in the movies.

 2

-This bizarrely weird story distantly derived from Edgar Allan Poe sees Dr Mirakle travelling Paris looking for a girl to give his pet ape Erik (Charles Gemora is the man in the monkey suit) as a bride and injecting monkey blood into candidates.
+This bizarrely weird story, distantly derived from Edgar Allan Poe’s 1841 short story The Murders in the Rue Morgue, sees carnival sideshow entertainer and scientist Dr Mirakle travelling to Paris in 1845, looking for a young woman to give his pet ape Erik (Charles Gemora is the man in the monkey suit, though close-ups of a chimpanzee are often used for the gorilla) as a bride and injecting monkey blood into candidates.

-Amazingly, the lovely 4′ 11″ Sidney Fox gets top billing over Lugosi in her best-remembered film as Mlle.
-Camille L’Espanaye. the girl Dr Mirakle and Eric choose.
+Amazingly, the lovely 4′ 11″ Sidney Fox gets top billing over Lugosi in her best-remembered film as Mademoiselle Camille L’Espanaye, the young woman Dr Mirakle and Eric choose.
 And Leon Ames (then billed as Leon Waycoff) plays medical student Pierre Dupin, her non-simian lover, who discovers what Mirakle is doing too late to prevent the abduction of his girlfriend and calls in the police.

 3

-Director Florey’s handling of the tale, which bears little resemblance to the Poe original, is remarkable.
+Director Florey’s handling of the tale, which bears little resemblance to the Poe original, though it claims to be based on his ‘immortal classic’, is remarkable.
 He films in a visually exciting expressionist style similar to that of The Cabinet of Dr Caligari, with eye-catching cinematography by Karl Freund.
+Each image is a little treasure.

 4